knovuslab/Open-Assistant/README.md

 ---

-## What is Open Assistant?
+## What is ራስ | rasGPT?

 <p align="center">
-Open Assistant is a project meant to give everyone access to a great chat based large language model.
+ራስ | rasGPT is a project meant to give everyone access to a great chat based large language model.
 </p>

 We believe that by doing this we will create a revolution in innovation in language.
-In the same way that stable-diffusion helped the world make art and images in new ways we hope Open Assistant can help improve the world by improving language itself.
+In the same way that stable-diffusion helped the world make art and images in new ways we hope ራስ | rasGPT can help improve the world by improving language itself.

 # Useful Links